bcgsc/abyss/README.md

 Before starting an assembly
 ===========================

-ABySS, in later stages of assembly uses GNU sort and stores intermidiate file in TMPDIR directory.
-If your root directory is less than size of genome then first set TMP before you execute ABySS,
+ABySS stores temporary files in TMPDIR, which is /tmp by default on most systems.
+If your default temporary disk volume is too small, set TMPDIR to a larger volume, such as /var/tmp or your home directory.

-	export TMPDIR=/path/to/your/tmp
+	export TMPDIR=/var/tmp

 Assembling a paired-end library
 ===============================